Awards and decorations of the Civil Air Patrol: Disaster Relief Ribbon

+(7) Participation in other equivalent disaster relief activities totaling at least 40 hours of activity certified by disaster relief agency.
+This could include any training similar to the above courses and/or actual mission activity (in addition to the five required missions).

 The Disaster Relief Ribbon may be awarded with a Silver "V" device to any CAP member who participates as a CAP member in a disaster relief effort for a Presidential declared disaster.
 Participation in any Presidential declared disaster since 1990 qualifies.